minimuutti/minimuutti.github.io/en/blog/_posts/2017-06-10-moving-with-your-dog.md

 Although I planned everything beforehand and tried to make Miki feel as comfortable as possible in our new home, there are unfortunately things that I can't control.
 There are lots of other dogs in our apartment building and the first day we moved in we heard many of those dogs barking - also in the middle of the night - and Miki got scared.
 Because Miki felt that the new surroundings were scary he got very anxious when even just one of us were about to leave home.

-Fortunately me and my fiance have an option to telework.
+Fortunately me and my fiancé have an option to telework.
 If you have the same option and your dog suffers from separation anxiety you should use it to stay home with your dog even for a couple of days.
 If you don't have that option, think if there's a way to take a few days off.

 If your dog is scared and you have no choice but to leave him alone it's always possible that the fear might get worse.
 To prevent that from happening I recommend that you leave him with a tasty and long lasting treat, like a bully stick or a frozen Kong toy and leave tv or radio on for ambient noise.